Mat001/ui_python/README.md

 3. ###### Run e2e tests by running tox

     Go into virtualenv `pipenv shell`
     Run tests with `tox -v firefox, chrome`
     To run specific browser type in terminal `tox -v -e firefox` or `tox -v -e chrome`
-    Tests will run in headlessly in docker container.
+    Tests will run headlessly in docker container.
 For logs see docker-compose console.

 To run tests locally (not using docker) uncomment section "local" in setUpClass() method in EnvironmentSetup class.
 Disable (comment out) "remote" section.
 Download